MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Penance for Gambling (Gloves) (2,000 gold) - You are unable to hold any money, ingots, bank notes, and the like, nor can you carry any on your person.
 If you pull a cart with money then it will all fall out.
 If you ride on an animal with money in its saddle bags, then the saddle bags will fall off. +1 accuracy and damage with weapons and unarmed. +1 armor class.

+Raideen's Reach (Gloves) (2,000 gold) - When your Psy Blade is used as a ranged weapon, it takes the shape of a composite longbow, and has the range of a composite longbow.

 ### Boots

 Don Juan's Hooves (Boots) (2,000 gold) - Your kicks do double damage while kicking a door into someone.